Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Conclusion

 \section{Conclusion}

-In this paper, we present Video-RAG for effective long video understanding by integrating retrieved auxiliary texts with LVLMs, achieving proprietary-level performance with 72B open-source LVLM.
-Unlike traditional long-context and GPT-based Agent methods that may have limited performance gain and are resource-intensive, Video-RAG offers a resource-efficient, plug-and-play solution for any open-source LVLMs that only leverage open-source external tools to extract the visually-aligned auxiliary texts from pure video data for input.
-In the future, we will explore how to more efficiently integrate auxiliary texts and provide an adaptive frame selection strategy for LVLMs. { }
+In this paper, we present Video-RAG for effective long video understanding through integrating retrieved auxiliary texts with LVLMs, achieving proprietary-level performance with 72B open-source LVLM.
+Unlike traditional methods that are resource-intensive with limited gains, Video-RAG offers a resource-efficient, plug-and-play solution leveraging only open-source tools to extract visually-aligned auxiliary texts from video data.
+However, Video-RAG may be limited by the visual tools we choose and their performance, which lacks adaptation.
+In the future, we will explore how to more efficiently integrate auxiliary texts and provide an adaptive frame selection strategy for LVLMs.